beancount/docs/docs/beancount_v3.md

 -   beancount/ingest/importers: someone could revive a repository of importer implementations, like what LedgerHub once aimed to become, and swallow those codes.

-> See [<u>this document</u>](beangulp.md) for details on what's to happen with the ingestion code.
+> See [<u>this document</u>](beangulp_design_doc_for_new_repo.md) for details on what's to happen with the ingestion code.

--   **Custom reports and bean-web** should be removed: the underlying [<u>bottle</u>](https://bottlepy.org/docs/dev/) library seems unmaintained at this point, Fava subsumes bean-web, and I never liked the custom reports code anyway (they're a pain to modify).
+-   `Custom reports and bean-web should be removed: the underlying bottle library seems unmaintained at this point, Fava subsumes bean-web, and I never liked the custom reports code anyway (they're a pain to modify).
 I never use them myself anymore (other than through bean-web).
 I really think it's possible to replace those with filters on top enhanced SQL query results.
 The conversion to Ledger and HLedger from Beancount now seems largely useless, I'm not sure anyone's using those.
-I'll probably move these to another repo, where they would eventually rot, or if someone cares, adopt them and maintain or evolve them.
+I'll probably move these to another repo, where they would eventually rot, or if someone cares, adopt them and maintain or evolve them.`

 -   beancount/web : will be deleted or moved to another repo.

 -   beancount/reports : will be deleted or moved to another repo.

--   Note that this includes deprecating **`beancount/scripts/bake`**, which depends heavily on bean-web.
-I have no substitute for bean-bake, but I think I'd like to eventually build something better, a tool that would directly render a user-provided list of specific SQL queries to PDF files and collate them, something you can print.
+-   `Note that this includes deprecating beancount/scripts/bake, which depends heavily on bean-web.
+I have no substitute for bean-bake, but I think I'd like to eventually build something better, a tool that would directly render a user-provided list of specific SQL queries to PDF files and collate them, something you can print.`

 <!-- -->